The Architecture of skowt.cc

 Cross-Tab Selection Sync#

 The download selection, the cart you fill before pulling a batch, is a Zustand store persisted to localStorage and capped at 350 assets.
 It stays in sync across open tabs with no websocket and no shared worker.
 The trick is the browser's own storage event: when one tab writes the selection key, every other tab fires a storage event, and a module-level listener re-reads localStorage into the in-memory store.
 Select an asset in one tab and the cart updates in the rest, no server round-trip involved.
 A typeof window guard keeps the whole thing inert during SSR.
-Only the selection syncs live this way; settings persist but don't rehydrate on the event, because a stale toggle in a background tab does no harm.
+Only the selection syncs live this way; settings took the opposite route and sync across devices instead, pushed to the account on a debounce and applied on sign-in, because a theme should follow you to your phone but a half-built download cart shouldn't.

 Graceful Shutdown#